Indiana's Prehistoric Mounds and Earthworks

 - Continued education/training in the archaeology community - Mounds and earthworks are a specific type of site and require a certain level of understanding and training to identify and assess.
 Providing continued education and training to professionals, avocationals, and even the general public will help protect the mounds and earthworks that remain.

 - Field verification of mounds and earthworks - Many of the sites identified through this project have vague location information, have not been visited by professional archaeologists, or are in rapidly developing areas.
-Therefore, some sites may in fact be natural features, or have been damaged and destroyed.
 It is important for qualified archaeologists to assess and document sites that are endangered or about which little is known.

 - Listing mounds and earthworks in the National Register of Historic Places - As field verification and investigation is undertaken, sites should be determined for eligibility to the National Register.
 In some cases, sites may be individually eligible, but sites that share cultural affiliations may benefit from a Multiple Property Documentation Form that would establish criteria for listing for specific kinds of mounds and earthworks.

 DHPA continues to maintain and update the inventory of Indiana’s mounds and earthworks.

 What can you do?